funkyOne/facts/README.md

 Also documentation starts to reflect current state of the application.
 So it's becomes visible what part of the app is done and working, what are in progress, what is broken.

+### What is fact?
+A fact is actually a fact.
+Some piece of information about the system under documentation.

 ##how to run

 ###start mongo